thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 <img src="/assets/images/premium_prediction_boxplot_num_features.png" alt="distribution" width="700">

 **Key actionable insights**
-- There are few skewed features and outliers (e.g., Annual Income, Previous Claims).
-This requires tranformation or models (e.g., XGBoost, LightGBM) that can handle skewed numrical feature naturally.
+- There are a few skewed features and outliers (e.g., Annual Income, Previous Claims).
+This requires transformation or models (e.g., XGBoost, LightGBM) that can handle skewed numerical features naturally.
 - There is no data entry errors (e.g., extremely large or negative values where not expected).
 - Previous Claims, Insurance Duration, Number of Dependents are integer with short ranges, representing a meaningful quantity (count, duration, quantity).
 They are kept as numeric instead of being converted to categorical (e.g., in case of zip code, 1000 and 2000 are categorical).